flapjack/flapjack.io/USING.md

 Options
-    -c, --config [PATH]              PATH to the config file to use -t, --time MINUTES               MINUTES to generate failure events for -e, --entity ENTITY              ENTITY to generate failure events for ('foo-app-01') -k, --check CHECK                CHECK to generate failure events for ('HTTP') -s, --state STATE                optional STATE to generate failure events with ('CRITICAL')
+    -c, --config [PATH]              PATH to the config file to use -t, --time MINUTES               MINUTES to generate failure events for -i, --interval SECONDS           SECONDS between events, can be decimal eg 0.1 (10) -e, --entity ENTITY              ENTITY to generate failure events for ('foo-app-01') -k, --check CHECK                CHECK to generate failure events for ('HTTP') -s, --state STATE                optional STATE to generate failure events with ('CRITICAL')